Pelican Waters, Queensland: Geography

 Pelican Waters is located within the Caloundra urban centre 7.7 km by road southwest of Caloundra CBD.

 Pelican Waters is bounded to the north and north-west loosely by unnamed creeks, to the south-west by Bells Creek (North Branch), and to the south by Bells Creek.

 The northern and eastern parts of the suburb are predominantly canal estates.

-The Pelican Waters land selling agency has the slogan "Pelican Waters a magic place to live".